retirement planning | september 4, 2020

 5. What should I consider when establishing an income plan for retirement?

-“Starting to draw down your savings can be a challenge after years of putting money aside,” says Young.
-“A strategy that includes a sustainable withdrawal rate and an order for which accounts to draw from can help ensure you make the most of your savings.”
+“Starting to draw down your savings can be a challenge after years of putting money aside, a strategy that includes a sustainable withdrawal rate and an order for which accounts to draw from3 can help ensure you make the most of your savings,” says Young.

 Also, consider your options for Social Security.
 You can start taking reduced Social Security benefits at age 62, but waiting until your full retirement age (FRA) will allow you to claim full benefits.
 And the longer you wait—up to age 70—the higher your annual benefit will be.
 Consider coordinating your claiming strategy with your spouse.
 For instance, to maximize the benefit for a surviving spouse, the higher earner should wait as long as possible (up to age 70) before claiming benefits.